Nrf2 Activation in Cats

 “Balance beats intensity when you’re supporting a cat’s long-term resilience.”

-A common question is whether Nrf2 activation in cats supplements are “just antioxidants.”
-Not exactly.
-Antioxidants can neutralize reactive molecules directly, while Nrf2 signaling helps the body upshift its own protective enzymes and detox capacity when needed (Chen, 2009).
-That difference is why Nrf2 is often discussed as a resilience framework rather than a single nutrient category.
+Nrf2 support is not “just antioxidants.”
+A direct antioxidant neutralizes reactive molecules itself; Nrf2 signaling helps the body upshift its own protective enzymes and detox capacity when needed (Chen, 2009).
+That is why Nrf2 is framed as a resilience program rather than a single nutrient category — and why results, when they come, look like steadier energy and a calmer baseline instead of a sudden transformation.

 Safety First: Sensitivities, Tolerance, and Vet-guided Decision Making